mathew-j-davis/boxesandarrows/examples/run.md

 - `examples/test-edges.yaml`: Contains 4 edges connecting the nodes
 - `examples/test-mixed.yaml`: Contains a mix of 4 nodes and 4 edges in the same file
 - `examples/test-positions.csv`: Contains position updates for some nodes
+- `examples/test-relative-nodes.yaml`: Contains nodes positioned relative to other nodes

 ## Test Commands